-Waste activities that do not require an Environmental Compliance Approval with a WHPA-A as this is the area that is most vulnerable.
-This includes the waste sub threatdischarge of tailings from mines which is exempt under the Environmental Compliance Approval process.
+Waste activities that do not require an Environmental Compliance Approval For waste activities which do not require an Environmental Compliance Approval, the use of Part IV Prohibition ensures that waste activities do not become a significant drinking water threat.
+Examples include auto-salvaging facilities and hardware stores that collect hazardous waste for disposal.
+The risks presented by these types of facilities warrant prohibition of future occurrences with a WHPA-A as this is the area that is most vulnerable.
+This includes the waste sub threat- discharge of tailings from mines which is exempt under the Environmental Compliance Approval process.
 Given existing land uses in the Township, it is unlikely these activities will occur within these applicable areas and therefore, the impact of prohibiting these activities is negligible.